1086 ‘Domesday Book’ Survey was carried out. The overlords of the land in Rugby and the nearby district were:

 1836 New Rugby Poor Law Union formed with 39 parishes.

-1837 Street lamp posts erected in Rugby, but not fitted with lamps!
+1837 First street lamp posts erected in Rugby, with oillamps!

 Miss Day's boarding and day school established in Little Church Street.